Asthma flare-ups or mild asthma symptoms: treatment

-This is the smallest group of children with asthma.
-If your child has persistent asthma, she has symptoms at least once a week.
-Her symptoms can happen during the day or night.
+Children with persistent asthma have symptoms at least once a week.
+Their symptoms can happen during the day or night.

-Asthma medications can be divided into the following categories:
+Asthma medications can be divided into:

-- relievers, which treat and relieve asthma symptoms
+- relievers, which treat asthma symptoms

-- preventers, which prevent acute attacks
+- preventers/controllers, which prevent asthma symptoms.

 Asthma preventers include: